 Tangy Liquids

-Between the fatty smoked meat and the bitter greens acidity is needed to balance things out, especially to cut through the fat.
+Between the fatty smoked meat and bitter greens acidity is needed to balance things out, especially to cut through the fat.
 Vinegar or briny hot sauces are typically used.
 I prefer apple cider vinegar, but plain white or even red wine bring something to the table.
 A good pepper sauce or your favorite hot sauce also works.
 A good sweet white wine can be used to elevate things.

 Though not considered tangy, chicken broth is used to flavor greens helping to create a great pot liquor or likker as we say down South.